Are you ready to discover what are the costs of traveling in the UK?

 Daily cost of traveling in the UK on a budget – £30 per person.

-A mid-range budget would include a car rental, staying in guesthouses, visiting most of the main attractions, this would cost £80-£120 per day.
+A mid-range budget would include a car rental, staying in guesthouses, and visiting most of the main attractions, this would cost £80-£120 per day.
 (Of course, if you share hotel rooms/ hire cars with one or more people, that divides the cost!)

 Daily cost of traveling in the UK on a mid-range budget – £80-£120 per person.